vacu9708/Embedded-system/ARM architecture/3. Memory/readme.md

 ![image](https://github.com/vacu9708/Embedded-system/assets/67142421/474e8c07-7425-4d54-99cb-144aa4cd6327)

 ## Aborts
-Aborts are exceptions caused by memory access issues in ARM processors and can be categorized as follows:
+Aborts are exceptions caused by memory access issues.
 - **MMU fault**: Triggered by the MMU when it detects a memory access violation.
 - **Debug abort**: Occurs when the processor's debug mode is active, and a breakpoint or watchpoint is hit.
 - **External abort**: Caused by illegal or faulting memory accesses from the external memory system.

-Faults are recorded using the Fault Address and Fault Status registers.
+Faults(aborts) are recorded using the **Fault Address** and **Fault Status registers**.
 ### MMU Faults
 The MMU can generate four types of faults:
-1. **Alignment fault**: Occurs when memory access is not aligned correctly.
+- **Alignment fault**: Occurs when memory access is not aligned correctly.
-2. **Translation fault**: Happens when there is an error translating a virtual memory address to a physical one.
+- **Translation fault**: Happens when there is an error translating a virtual memory address to a physical one.
-3. **Domain fault**: Triggered when access to a domain is not allowed or improperly configured.
+- **Domain fault**: Triggered when access to a domain is not allowed or improperly configured.
-4. **Permission fault**: Arises when there is an attempt to access memory with improper permissions.
+- **Permission fault**: Arises when there is an attempt to access memory with improper permissions.
-### Fault-checking Sequence (Figure B4-2)
+#### Fault-checking Sequence (Figure B4-2)
-The MMU follows a sequence to check for faults, which includes checking for alignment, translating addresses through descriptor tables, checking domain access, and finally, checking access permissions to determine if a fault should be reported.
+The MMU follows a sequence to check for faults to determine if a fault should be reported.
-### Translation and Domain Faults
+#### Translation and Domain Faults
-These faults are related to the MMU's handling of virtual memory and access permissions:
 - **Section translation fault**: Occurs when the first-level descriptor is invalid.
+- **Section domain fault**: Occurs when the domain of the first-level descriptor is checked and found to be incorrect.
 - **Page translation fault**: Occurs when the second-level descriptor is invalid.
-- **Section domain fault**: Occurs when the domain of the first-level descriptor is checked and found to be incorrect.
 - **Page domain fault**: Similar to section domain faults but at the second descriptor level.

-Updating the TLB (Translation Lookaside Buffer) is necessary when these faults occur to ensure system stability.
 ### Debug Events
-These are related to the processor's debug mode and include:
 - **Precise aborts**: When the exact address of the failing instruction is known.
-- **Imprecise aborts**: When the exact address is not known due to subsequent instructions executing before the abort is processed. (pipeline)
+- **Imprecise aborts**: When the exact address is not known due to subsequent instructions executing(pipeline) before the abort is processed.
 ### External Aborts
 External aborts are errors from the external memory system and can be precise or imprecise, affecting the Fault Address register and Fault Status register updates.
 ### Parity Error Reporting